Bruce Brown NBA Playoffs Player Props: Nuggets vs. Suns

 Bruce Brown Insights vs. the Suns

-- Brown's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.
+- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- On defense, the Suns have given up 111.6 points per contest, which is sixth-best in the league.
+- The Suns are the sixth-best defensive team in the league, giving up 111.6 points per game.

-- Giving up 42.9 rebounds per contest, the Suns are the 11th-ranked team in the NBA.
+- The Suns give up 42.9 rebounds per game, ranking 11th in the NBA.

-- The Suns allow 23.4 assists per game, third-ranked in the league.
+- Looking at assists, the Suns have given up 23.4 per contest, third in the NBA.

-- The Suns allow 11.4 made 3-pointers per contest, third-ranked in the NBA.
+- The Suns are the third-ranked team in the NBA at allowing threes, giving up 11.4 made 3-pointers per game.

 Bruce Brown vs. the Suns